Return of Financial Aid Policy

 Return of Funds

-Federal Title IV financial aid is canceled and returned to the federal government in an order mandated by the U.S. Department of Education.
+Federal financial aid is canceled and returned to the federal government in an order mandated by the U.S. Department of Education.
 No program can receive a refund if the student did not receive aid from that program.
 Funds must be returned within 45 days after the date of withdrawal determination.
 Return of funds required by the student for unearned aid is returned (repaid) in accordance with the terms of the loan on the promissory note.
 The order is as follows based on aid offered at Drexel University:

 - Unsubsidized Direct Loan